🌈 The Heart of Hotwells 🌈

 This Fundsurfer appeal is vital in demonstrating community support for this recovery plan, helping us to achieve our target and show the love people have for this building and the memories it holds.

-Your support is vital in our mission to preserve Jacobs Wells Baths.
+Your support is vital in our mission to preserve Jacobs Wells.
 Join us today.

 🌐 What we've achieved so far... 🌐

-We're actively apply to grant schemes, including the Community Ownership Fund, to deliver a phased repair and renovation scheme and reopen Jacobs Wells Baths as a hub for community, arts, and youth provision by March 2025.
+We're actively applying to grant schemes, including the National Lottery Heritage Fund, to deliver a phased repair and renovation scheme and reopen Jacobs Wells as a hub for community, arts, and youth provision by Autumn 2025.

-🎉Help us in bringing back Jacobs Wells Baths.
+🎉Help us in bringing back Jacobs Wells.
 Together, we can make the magic happen!🎉